cainmagi/Dockerfiles/manual-xubuntu/file-browser.md

 ### The initial configuration

-This part is very important, because the administrator of FileBrowser has such information:
+This part is very important because the administrator of FileBrowser has such information:

 ```markdown
 User:     admin